consbio/seedsource/docs/setup/install.rst

     ALLOWED_HOSTS = []  # Add your host name or names here.
 E.g., 'seedlotselectiontool.org'

+    # Set this to the directory you will serve GeoTIFF downloads from.
+It must be writable by the application user
+    # and readable by the nginx user.
+    DATASET_DOWNLOAD_DIR = '/var/www/downloads/'

 .. note::

     You can also add additional settings to ``custom.py`` or override settings specified in ``production.py`` and